 - Authority and financial responsibilities are delegated by the Agency Chief Executive to Agency management and staff through the use of delegated authorities which define their authority and financial responsibilities to act on behalf of the Agency. - It has developed policies and procedures in respect of the management of the key aspects of its activities.
 These policies and procedures are reviewed by their business owners and updated to align with business processes. - It has an appropriate financial and budget management system, incorporating accounts payable controls as well as regular reporting of the Agency's costs and monitoring of costs against budget to the Executive Management Team. - It has an established financial reporting framework to support its external and statutory reporting obligations in respect of its businesses. - It has established systems, procedures and controls in place to manage and safeguard its business assets including property, equipment and vehicle assets. - It takes all reasonable measures considered necessary to protect information and systems including the confidentiality, integrity and authenticity of the information stored on Agency systems and to minimise so far as practicable the risk of unauthorised access to information from both internal and external sources.
-This protection is achieved through the application of recognised standards, policies and controls. - It has an established Cyber Security Framework to facilitate identification, assessment and management of the cyber risks that the Agency may be exposed to.
-Regular Staff Awareness Training on cyber risks is also in place for all Agency staff. - It has a business continuity framework with a view to ensuring the Agency is able to manage disruptive scenarios, provide contingency premises, recover key systems and maintain as far as possible the continuity of critical operations, and resume normal business operations in a timely manner.
+This protection is achieved through the application of recognised standards, policies and controls. - It has established third party risk policy and procedures to assess and manage risks posed by third parties including the monitoring and oversight of critical third party service providers. - It has an established Cyber Security Framework to facilitate identification, assessment, and management of the cyber risks that the Agency may be exposed to.
+Regular Staff Awareness Training on cyber risks is also in place for all Agency staff.

+It has a business continuity framework with a view to ensuring the Agency is able to manage disruptive scenarios, provide contingency premises, recover key systems and maintain as far as possible the continuity of critical operations, and resume normal business operations in a timely manner.